 A summary of the regulations follow.
 Specific questions should be directed to the Directorate of Emergency Services at 608-388-2266.

 - Visitor passes are issued at building 35 to people who do not have valid military ID cards or Common Access Cards.
 Each adult occupant of a vehicle must have a valid photo ID and will be cleared through National Crime Information Center Interstate Identification Index (NCIC-III).
-Visitor Control Operations is open 6 to 11 a.m.
-Mondays, 6 to 9:30 a.m.
-Tuesdays and Thursdays, and 6 to 10 a.m.
-Wednesdays and Fridays, excluding federal holidays.
+The Visitor Control Center is open 6 a.m. - 4 p.m.
+Monday-Friday, excluding federal holidays.
 After regular operation hours, visitors can be issued a pass at the Main Gate or Gate 20.

 - Fort McCoy is fully compliant with the federally mandated Real ID Act as set by the Department of Homeland Security.
 The Real ID Act prohibits federal agencies from accepting a driver's license or identification card from noncompliant states.
 Any visitor with a driver's license requesting entry to the installation from a noncompliant state will be denied unescorted access unless they are in possession of one or more of the alternate approved documents.
 For further information, refer to www.dhs.gov/real-id-public-faqs.